Signs of Low Testosterone: 10 Symptoms Worth Checking, Backed by 4 Studies (2026)

 3. Brain Fog and Cognitive Decline

-Testosterone receptors are densely concentrated in the brain, particularly in areas associated with memory, focus, and executive function.
-When testosterone declines, many men experience what is commonly described as "brain fog" — a persistent feeling of mental cloudiness that makes it difficult to concentrate, recall information, or think clearly.
+Testosterone receptors are densely concentrated in the brain, especially in regions tied to memory, focus, and executive function.
+When testosterone drops, many men experience what is commonly called "brain fog": a persistent mental cloudiness that makes it harder to concentrate or recall information.

 4. Loss of Muscle Mass and Strength